couchbase/docker/samples/connect-sv/README.md

 Then visit [http://localhost:8091/](http://localhost:8091/) for the Server user interface.
 The login credentials are Administrator / password.
 You can also see this information by typing "docker logs couchbase-sandbox".

+This image is configured as follows:

+    * Couchbase Server 5.0.1
+    * All services enabled with small but sufficient memory quotas
+    * travel-sample bucket installed
+    * FTS index named "hotels"
+    * Admin credentials: Administrator / password
+    * RBAC user with admin access to travel-sample bucket, with credentials admin / password